 On the Code Ownership

 Code ownership is a smell, and we need to avoid it.
 When several developers contribute to the same codebase, several great minds are thinking of the same problem, which eventually results in a better solution.
-On the opposite side of the spectrum, with strong code ownership, you inevitably end up with a code that is easier to rewrite than to understand by others.
+On the opposite side of the spectrum, with strong code ownership, you inevitably end up with code that is easier to rewrite than to understand by others.

 Code ownership and software quality